Infosys Cloud Security Architect Salary | ₹297K-₹816K+ | Levels.fyi

 Cloud Security Architect compensation in India at Infosys totals ₹599K per year for JL3B.
-View the base salary, stock, and bonus breakdowns for Infosys's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Infosys's total compensation packages.
 Last updated: 11/12/2025

 Level Name